Jat Sidhu (Muslim traditions) in India

 Though Jats were all originally Hindu, some Jat gotras have converted to Islam.
 Most of these Islamic Jats trace their conversion to Sufi saints like Baba Fariduddin Ganjshakar in the 12th century.
 Muslim Jats have their own culture, which includes poems, songs, and stories of romance.

-Though Muslim Jats are Sunnis, they are known to have a strong tradition of worshiping many local saints.
+Though Muslim Sidhu Jats are Sunnis, they are known to have a strong tradition of worshiping many local saints.
 Jats observe many ceremonies, especially rites of passage such as circumcision and initiation into adulthood.
 Like many other South Asian communities of good standing, Muslim Jats have a negative view of Christianity, because it is associated with people of low status and caste.

 What Are Their Needs?